 When the angels arrived at the city gate, whom should they meet but Lot.
 How shocking!
 He had gone from a foreigner to the mayor of the city.
 (The one who sits at the gate to welcome strangers is the magistrate of the city.)

 Abraham and Lot had traveled together for much of their earlier years until they reached the land of Canaan.
 There was a quarrel between Lot’s herdsmen and Abraham’s herdsmen over pasture rights.
 Abraham had deferred his right of first choice to Lot and allowed him to choose which land he wanted first.
-Lot’s choice, and his commentary, reflected his values.
+Lot’s choice reflected his values.
 He looked out over the plain of the Jordan and said that it was like the ‘garden of the LORD’ and ‘the land of Egypt.’
 The ‘garden of the Lord’ meant divine fellowship, the likes of what Adam and Eve had enjoyed in the Garden.
 What did the ‘land of Egypt’ mean?
-Lot knew it well.
-He had just left there and knew it to be a place of prosperity and easy living.
-He chose the plains of the Jordan (Sodom), and assumed he could have both materialism and poignant fellowship with God.
+Lot knew.
+He had just left Egypt and knew it to be a place of prosperity and easy living.
+So he chose the plains of the Jordan (Sodom) and assumed he could have both materialism and God’s blessing.

 Lot’s choice of Sodom will come back to haunt him.
 He will barely escape with his life in the days to come and he will lose his wife in the process.
-He disregarded the principle that runs all the way through Scripture; choose God first and everything else will fall in line.
+He has already disregarded the principle that runs all the way through Scripture; choose God first and everything else will fall in line.
 Lot did exactly the opposite, placing materialism first.
 He was intent on finding a place to grow his material advantages while, simultaneously, enjoying the presence of God.
-Caring as much, or more, about the first was his downfall.
+This was his downfall.

 I wonder how it affected his heart over time?
 How did the values of the city affect his children?
 How much did he bring the kingdom of God to the values of the city?
 Was he the salt that savored his hometown?